-The movie Downfall is a austrian-germanic-italian co-production from 2004, directed by Oliver Hirshbiegel, in which are presented the last 12 days from Hitler’s life and nazy Germany.
-In April 1945, Germany is very close to lose the war, but in Berlin, the capital of the Third Reich, Adolf Hitler proclaims that Germany will still win battles and commands his generals to fight to the last man.
+The movie Downfall is an Austrian-Germanic-Italian co-production from 2004, directed by Oliver Hirshbiegel, in which are presented the last 12 days from Hitler’s life and nazi Germany.
+In April 1945, Germany is very close to losing the war, but in Berlin, the capital of the Third Reich, Adolf Hitler proclaims that Germany will still win battles and commands his generals to fight to the last man.

-“Downfall” explores the last days of the Reich, moments when the nazy leaders like Himmler and Goring, fled away to save their own lives.
+“Downfall” explores the last days of the Reich, moments when the nazi leaders like Himmler and Goring, fled away to save their own lives.
 Others remain near their beloved leader (like Joseph Goebbels).

 1. Braveheart (1995)